Skip to content

 Day 1 CPT: Backup Plan for 2024 H1B Visa Lottery

-• H1B holders who are laid off or approaching the 6-year limit
+• H-1B holders who are laid off or approaching the 6-year limit

-For individuals laid off during their H1B period or those whose H1B visas are nearing expiration, Day 1 CPT presents a viable alternative.
-Amid the challenging job market, shifting to an F1 status through a Day 1 CPT program ensures a safer option.
-It is s also beneficial for those approaching the 6-year H1B limit, allowing them to continue working in the U.S.
+For individuals laid off during their H-1B period or those whose H1B visas are nearing expiration, Day 1 CPT presents a viable alternative.
+Amid the challenging job market, shifting to an F-1 status through a Day 1 CPT program ensures a safer option.
+It is s also beneficial for those approaching the 6-year H-1B limit, allowing them to continue working in the U.S.

-• Holders of other visas (F2/H4/B/L) who aim to work while studying
+• Holders of other visas (F-2/H-4/B-2/L-1) aiming to work while studying

 If you hold other types of visa and wish to work while studying, Day 1 CPT allows you to start working as part of your curriculum from day one, integrating work experience with academic learning.

-For F1 students who need to urgently transfer or have been dismissed, a viable solution is transferring their SEVIS record to another institution.
+For F-1 students who need to urgently transfer or have been dismissed, a viable solution is transferring their SEVIS record to another institution.
 Day 1 CPT schools, with multiple enrollment periods and flexible starting dates yearly, provide a swift solution for those facing the pressure of grace period.

-• Professionals who wish to further their education
+• Professionals wishing to further their education

 Day 1 CPT is an excellent path for full-time professionals aiming to advance their education.
 For those aspiring to managerial positions that require an MBA or similar degrees, this approach allows them to pursue further studies while maintaining employment.